Triple Glazing: Why We Sometimes Talk Customers OUT of It

 North-Facing Rooms

 Rooms that get zero sun anyway won’t miss the solar gain.
-Here, insulation is king.
+Here, retaining heat is the only priority.

 New Builds (Passivhaus)

-If you are building an airtight eco-home from scratch, triple glazing is essential.
+If you are building an airtight eco-home from scratch with mechanical ventilation, triple glazing is essential.

 This is actually a good sign!
 It means the window is insulating so well that heat from your house isn’t escaping to warm up the outer pane.
 It’s annoying, but it proves the window is working.
 You can read the official GGF Condensation Guide here.